List of Hong Kong national security cases: Online posts (November 2025)

 On 18 November 2025, superintendent Chan On-ming of the police force's National Security Department told reporters that a 68-year-old male had been arrested for alleged sedition, and been charged under the National Security Ordinance.
 The man had allegedly been making posts inciting hatred against the police on his social media account since September 2024.
 Additionally, he was alleged to have incited people not to vote or to cast blank votes in the upcoming legislative election.
-He remained in custody for investigation.
+After appearing in court on 20 November, he remained in custody for investigation.